 Love the fashion for dark kitchens?
-You needn't worry about embracing the trend in a traditional home, but if it's low-ceilinged, be sure to pick out light, reflective colours for the rest of the room – from flooring finishes to paint to furniture and worktops.
+You needn't worry about embracing the trend in a country kitchen, but if it's low-ceilinged, be sure to pick out light, reflective colours for the rest of the room – from flooring finishes to paint to furniture and worktops.

 Be inspired by these dark and dramatic kitchen design ideas.

-13. Mix up cabinet finishes for an unfitted feel
+15. Mix up cabinet finishes for an eclectic feel

-The ideal way to create a laid back look in any kitchen – cottage or otherwise – is to choose non-matching pieces.
+The ideal way to create a laid-back look in any kitchen – country kitchens or otherwise – is to choose non-matching pieces.

 So, if your kitchen cabinetry is brand new, in fact, especially if it's brand new, add in some handpicked, pre-loved pieces to give the whole room a characterful boost.